Maxenceee/fract-ol-42/README.md

 make mlx
 ```

-Then compile the project files running
+Then compile the project running

 ```sh
 make all